PengjuZ/PanSVScope/README.md

 Outputs: `./svgeno_out/sample01/h.sample01.vcf.gz` (high‑confidence merged genotypes), plus per‑tool VCFs (`VG-Giraffe.vcf.gz`, `BayesTyper.vcf.gz`, etc.).

+> If the run is interrupted (e.g., one tool fails due to insufficient memory), simply re‑invoke the same command.
+Completed tools will be skipped automatically, and only the failed tool will be re‑run.
+Add `--force` if you want to rerun all enabled tools regardless of existing outputs.

 ### 5. Merge multiple sample VCFs into a population matrix (svmer)

 Create `vcf_list.txt` with paths to each sample’s final high‑confidence VCF (h.sample*.vcf.gz from svgeno):